RaymonDev/redditanalyst/README.md

 .
-## Before using the script, you need to create your own Reddit App, and enter the Cliend ID and the secret token in the specified section of the code.
+## Before using the script, you need to create your own Reddit App, and enter the Client ID and the secret token in the specified section of the code.
 Click [here](https://www.reddit.com/prefs/apps) to create it
 .

 ## How it works
-This script gets the top specified redditors (from hot) that posted on a desired subreddit and analizes their account to se if they ever posted on r/depression.
+This script gets the top specified redditors (from hot) that posted on a desired subreddit and analizes their account to see if they ever posted on r/depression.
 Then, returns the number of  all the posts of r/depression by the top specified number of users (from hot) of a desired subreddit.
 The script can be slightly modified to show the posts of the users, simply uncomment line __ of the main.py file.

 It also displays the amount of time that my computer took to analyze every subreddit.